boytchev/suica/docs/user-guide-drawings.md

 # Drawing shapes

 The basic way to draw objects in a drawing is to draw outlined or solid shapes.
-The boundary of these shapes are defined as *paths*.